Cathy Holnagel, Circulation Supervisor

 Jeff Messerman, Library Associate

-I’ve been here 3 years, starting as the person who unpacked the van delivery every morning and moving my way over to “Library Associate,” which basically means every new book that comes down the pike passes through my hands first.
+I’ve been here since 2015, starting as the person who unpacked the van delivery every morning and moving my way over to “Library Associate,” which basically means every new book that comes down the pike passes through my hands first.
 Yes, getting first look at the new books is absolutely as cool as it sounds!
 When I’m not tossing books around (gently, always gently) I’m in the Radio Room tending to all the sounds of our internet radio station, CPL Radio, which streams 24 hours a day.
 When I’m not at the library, you can find me at home with my wife and five kids, two dogs, one very dangerous-to-mice Siamese cat, and a guinea pig named Rollo who possibly might live forever…seriously, she’s really old.

 Sharon Hartley Iverson, Library Aide